Vervalle/dropwizard-demo/README.md

 ## CRUD opertions on an in-memory repository
 How to implement create, read, update, delete operations (CRUD) on a resource.

-URI: /events/, /events/{id}
+URI: /events/, /events/{id}, implement GET, POST, PUT, DELETE

-implement GET, POST, PUT, DELETE
+I'm using POSTMAN, a powerful GUI platform to make your API development faster & easier, from building API requests through testing, documentation and sharing.